1941 Auckland Rugby League season: South Auckland Old Boys v All Golds

 £200 was raised.
-The All Golds team included Craddock Dufty, Roy Hardgrave, Allan Seagar, Clarrie McNeil, Stan Prentice, C Dunn, Roy Powell, Stan Clark, Jack Satherley, Des Herring, Jack McLeod, W. McLaughlin, Trevor Hanlon, with the reserves: Norm Campbell, Tim Peckham, Len Schultz, J Purdy, Gordon Campbell, and H Flanagan.
+The All Golds team included Craddock Dufty, Roy Hardgrave, Allan Seagar, Clarry McNeil, Stan Prentice, Charles Dunne, Roy Powell, Stan Clark, Jack Satherley, Des Herring, Jack McLeod, William McLaughlin, Trevor Hanlon, with the reserves: Norm Campbell, Tim Peckham, Len Schultz, J Purdy, Gordon Campbell, and Huck Flanagan.

 South Auckland (Waikato) v Auckland

 Jim Clark and E Chapman were appointed managers for the Auckland team on their trip south to Davies Park in Huntly.
 Auckland Schoolboys travelled with them and defeated South Auckland Schoolboys 17–3.
 Auckland were welcomed to the ground by the mayor of Huntly, Mr. George Smith with a large attendance present.
 There was no rain during the match but it was in heavy condition with large pools of water in places.

 Auckland Māori v Auckland Pākehā

 Auckland Māori won the match with a last minute try to Gregory after they had trailed 16–17.